 Standard Family Law Interrogatories in Florida

 Standard Family Law Interrogatories in Florida are intended to supplement a litigant’s Financial Affidavit.
 In other words, a Financial Affidavit may provide the end result (like a math problem), but it does not necessarily illustrate how the litigant got there (arrived at the numbers they allege).
 For the other side and their attorney to determine the accuracy of the numbers and the extent of the financial holdings subject to equitable distribution, as well as alimony and child support considerations, more information may be needed.
+For instance, we need to determine which child support deductions you may qualify for.
 Requesting answers to Standard Family Law Interrogatories in Florida is a generally reliable method of/for obtaining those answers.